deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 *Pandora* alerted her to something with a pleasant beep.
 "Coming up on Delta-point 1," she said.
 It was deceptive how quickly space could sneak up on them when the ride was so gentle.

-"*I see it.
-Slaving FTL to you.... *Mission Control,* Limo. *Escort has the button.*"
+*"I see it.
+Slaving FTL to you....Mission Control,* Limo. *Escort has the button."*

 "I have it.
 Mission Control, *Pandora*.
 Escort has the button."

 "Pandora, *Mission Control.
-You are clear for FTL.*"
+You are clear for FTL."*

 She didn't bother making any comment this time, just rubbed the exposed bit of *Pandora*'s chassis for luck, and pushed the thrust lever forward.

-Again, the moon just blinked larger in the sky, and there was Embassy-172, an impressive tower of white, almost blinding in the sunlight even through her dark glasses and *Pandora*'s own reactive window tint.
+Again, the moon just blinked larger in the sky, and there was Embassy-172, an impressive tower of white, almost blinding in the sunlight even through her dark glasses and *Pandora's* own reactive window tint.

-"172, *Pandora*.
-Ambassadorial transport on final approach."
+"172, *Pandora.* Ambassadorial transport on final approach."

-"*Copy,* Pandora, *the Ambassador is cleared for bay one.
-Will you be coming aboard?*"
+*"Copy,* Pandora, *the Ambassador is cleared for bay one.
+Will you be coming aboard?"*

 "I will, 172. *Pandora* requesting permission to land."